Lester pounded as Garneau, Piscotty HR, A’s rout Cubs 11-4

 TRAINER’S ROOM:

-Athletics: Manager Bob Melvin said it’s unlikely C Josh Phegley (left thumb contusion) will come off the 10-day IL before the A’s return from their current road trip on Aug.
+Athletics: Melvin said it’s unlikely C Josh Phegley (left thumb contusion) will come off the 10-day IL before the A’s return from their current road trip on Aug.
 15. Phegley is eligible to return on Aug.
 8.

 Cubs: RHP Brandon Kintzler was placed the 10-day injured list (right pectoral inflammation) and RHP Pedro Strop (left neck tightness) was activated.
-Manager Joe Maddon, who called Kintzler “probably our most consistent relief pitcher” doesn’t believe the righty’s injury is serious.
-Kintzler is 2-1 with a 2.33 ERA in 49 games. .
-C Caratini appeared to be hurt when Chapman knocked the ball out of his glove as he slid home in the second.
+Maddon called Kintzler “probably our most consistent relief pitcher” doesn’t believe the righty’s injury is serious. … C Caratini appeared to be hurt when Chapman knocked the ball out of his glove as he slid home in the second.
 Caratini stayed down for several moments, but remained in the game.

 UP NEXT